FayeAlangi/Frontend/Barista/README.md

 To run the application locally, follow these steps:

 Clone this repository to your local machine.

 Navigate to the project directory in your terminal.

-Install the necessary dependencies by running npm install.
+Install the necessary dependencies by running `npm install`.

-Start the development server by running npm start.
+Start the development server by running `npm start`.

 Open your web browser and navigate to http://localhost:3000 to view the application.

 ## Video Walkthrough